patrickpichler/going-minimal/presentation/slides.md

 <!--
 Originally I started my career as a Java Software Developer, but everything changed when I stumbled upon Linux and the cloud.
 This definitely transformed me into a full-on Linux nerd.
-I *used* arch btw.
-Do not question why I am currently on a Macbook though.
+Do not question the MacBook though.
 -->

 ---